xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 ---

-### TODO: Write welcome message and motivation of this work
+# Analysis of 2016 Github commits, messages, stars and more

+Welcome to Xmartlabs's first data analysis blog.
+Data analysis and machine learning are hot topics nowadays and we wanted to have a try at them.
+We thought it would be interesting to study the use of one of the tools we use each day which is Github.
+Xmartlabs has several open source projects so it seemed interesting to see some statistics about open source projects on Github.
+Luckily there is the [Github archive] which records all the public activity on Github and can be accessed for free.
+On the other hand we wanted to try and use some new technologies like Apache Spark on Databricks and Zeppelin.
+So we started a process in which we came to grips with these technologies and found out some interesting things.

 <!-- what this is about and what we used to get the results -->

 ### What did we study and how

-[Github archive](https://www.githubarchive.org/) records all the public activity on Github.
-This archive can be accessed from [Google BigQuery](https://developers.google.com/bigquery/) as a public dataset.
+The [Github archive] can be accessed from [Google BigQuery](https://developers.google.com/bigquery/) as a public dataset.
+It can also be queried from Github API directly.

 We decided to study these data to get some interesting information.
 The archive consists of a series of events happening on Github like pushes, stars, comments, pull requests and much more.
 So we decided to analyse the commits and see from where they come, mapping them to the location of the committer.
 This work was inspired by a similar previous work by [Ramiro Gómez](http://geeksta.net/visualizations/github-commit-map/).
 We plotted the commits of a country scaled by the country's population and area.
 We also plotted the percentage of open source developers per million inhabitants for each country.